roccminton/DenseGillespieAlgorithm.jl/docs/src/examples.md

 # Examples

 Three illustrative examples are provided.
 The first is a minimal working example, designed to facilitate the initial implementation of the framework on the user's machine.
-The second is a slightly more advanced example, which illustrates the use of an uncountable trait space.
+The second is a slightly more advanced example, which illustrates the use of an uncountable trait space and caching for performance improvement in a particular use case.
 The third is a highly complex example, which demonstrates the comprehensive versatility of the package.

-## SIR-Model
+## 1. SIR-Model

 The SIR model is a tree-dimensional model that is used to model infectious diseases.
 It is a simple model that assumes that individuals can be placed into one of three categories: susceptible, infected, or recovered.
 Infected individuals can infect susceptible individuals through random interactions.
 After becoming infected, individuals can recover and become immune.
 For more details, see for example [here](https://people.wku.edu/lily.popova.zhuhadar/).